kushaldas/lym/docs/processes.md

 ### Load average

 If you look at the *top* output carefully, you will find something mentioned as load average.
-Actually there are 3 numbers provided, these the load average of the system, load average of the last one minute, 5 minutes ago, and 15 minutes ago.
+Actually, there are 3 numbers provided, these the load average of the system, a load average of the last one minute, 5 minutes ago, and 15 minutes ago.

 ```
 load average: 0.57, 0.73, 0.75